Porn star's lawyer says Russian paid Trump attorney Cohen

 "Why would you go to the president's private fixer?" he asked.
 "He's not known for policy and he's not in the administration.
 You're going to someone who can get you access and tell you about the person of the president.
 That's unusual."

-Associated Press writers Chad Day and Jeff Horwitz in Washington, Jake Pearson in New York and Mike Balsamo in Los Angeles and Youkyung Lee in Seoul, South Korea, contributed to this report.
+Associated Press writers Chad Day and Jeff Horwitz in Washington, Jonathan Lemire and Jake Pearson in New York, and Mike Balsamo in Los Angeles and Youkyung Lee in Seoul, South Korea, contributed to this report.